Fbullman/School_District_Analysis/README.md

 ## Results
 ## District Summary

-- By removing the ninth graders at Thomas High School's math and reading scores, the grade average was reduced from 90.9 to 65.2
+- By removing the ninth graders at Thomas High School's math and reading scores, the percentage of students who passed both reading and math deceased from 90.9 to 65.2

--
--
+![This is an image](https://github.com/Fbullman/School_District_Analysis/blob/main/Passing%20reading%20and%20math%20percentage.png)

 - The average reading score, percentage of students passing math and reading, and the pertange of students passing oreavall (both math and reading) remained the same, even after removing the 9th graders at Thomas High School.

-The following image shows the district summary with all the grades.

-![This is an image](https://github.com/Fbullman/School_District_Analysis/blob/main/Passing%20reading%20and%20math%20percentage.png)

 Scores by School Size
 The average scores based on school size (small, medium, large) were not affected by the removal of the ninth graders from Thomas High School's scores.
 The following image is the scores by school size summary including all of the grades:

+![This is an image]

 Scores By School Size